chrisjberry/datafluencyCB/docs/02_multiple_regression_1.md

 <div class='webex-solution'><button>Further interpretation</button>

-Although there's a slight negative association for lower predicted values, the assumptions of homoscedasticity and independence of residuals appear to be met. you could also try adding the code `+ geom_smooth(method = "lm", se = FALSE)` to your plot to see what the (linear) trend line would actually be.
+Although there's a slight negative association for lower predicted values, the assumptions of homoscedasticity and independence of residuals appear to be met.
+You could also try adding the code `+ geom_smooth(method = "lm", se = FALSE)` to your plot to see what the (linear) trend line would actually be.

 </div>